 Numerical control (NC) is the automation of machine tools that are operated by abstractly programmed commands encoded on a storage medium, as opposed to controlled manually via handwheels or levers, or mechanically automated via cams alone.
 Most NC today is computer numerical control (CNC), in which computers play an integral part of the control.

 In modern CNC systems, end-to-end component design is highly automated using computer-aided design (CAD) and computer-aided manufacturing (CAM) programs.
-The programs produce a computer file that is interpreted to extract the commands needed to operate a particular machine via a postprocessor, and then loaded into the CNC machines for production.
+The programs produce a computer file that is interpreted to do my math homework extract the commands needed to operate a particular machine via a postprocessor, and then loaded into the CNC machines for production.
 Since any particular component might require the use of a number of different tools – drills, saws, etc., modern machines often combine multiple tools into a single “cell”.
 In other cases, a number of different machines are used with an external controller and human or robotic operators that move the component from machine to machine.
 In either case, the complex series of steps needed to produce any part is highly automated and produces a part that closely matches the original CAD design.Modern CNC mills differ little in concept from the original model built at MIT in 1952.
 Mills typically consist of a table that moves in the X and Y axes, and a tool spindle that moves in the Z (depth).
 The position of the tool is driven by motors through a series of step-down gears in order to provide highly accurate movements, or in modern designs, direct-drive stepper motor or servo motors.
 Open-loop control works as long as the forces are kept small enough and speeds are not too great.
 On commercial metalworking machines closed loop controls are standard and required in order to provide the accuracy, speed, and repeatability demanded.

 As the controller hardware evolved, the mills themselves also evolved.
 One change has been to enclose the entire mechanism in a large box as a safety measure, often with additional safety interlocks to ensure the operator is far enough from the working piece for safe operation.
 Most new CNC systems built today are completely electronically controlled.CNC-like systems are now used for any process that can be described as a series of movements and operations.
 These include laser cutting, welding, friction stir welding, ultrasonic welding, flame and plasma cutting, bending, spinning, hole-punching, pinning, gluing, fabric cutting, sewing, tape and fiber placement, routing, picking and placing (PnP), and sawing.